What is a chargeback?

 When a Venmo User files a chargeback with their credit card issuer, it means that they’re disputing a charge and asking the card issuer for a refund.

-A Venmo user might file a chargeback because they:
+A Venmo user might file a chargeback for any of the following reasons:

 - Don’t recognize a debit or credit card charge